ya-mobile-ru/oc-locations-plugin/README.md

 4. `Details`
 5. `Phones`

-All Components allow you to output information about categories or services to your template.
+All Components allow you to output information about your organization to your template.
-Categories, Services and Prices added to the backend panel of your site will be available in the twig template.

 ### Location